 Over the last few years, the IEEE 802.11 Working Group has been monitoring the work in ETSI BRAN to develop a new version of EN 301 893.
 The revised adaptivity clause in EN 301 893 has been of particular interest to the IEEE 802.11 Working Group because it is a key to ensuring the fair sharing of the 5GHz unlicensed band in Europe into the future, particularly as new non-Wi-Fi technologies are introduced into the band.

-The IEEE 802.11 Working Group is pleased to note that EN 301 893 v2.0 continues the tradition of previous versions of the standard by explicitly allowing the use by IEEE 802.11 conformant equipment at the same energy detection threshold that has been used since 1999, in combination with IEEE 802.11’s well established and advanced preamble detection mechanism (often called the “802.11 exception).
+The IEEE 802.11 Working Group is pleased to note that EN 301 893 v2.0 continues the tradition of previous versions of the standard by explicitly allowing the use by IEEE 802.11 conformant equipment at the same energy detection threshold that has been used since 1999, in combination with IEEE 802.11’s well established and advanced preamble detection mechanism (which we will refer to as the “dual threshold option”).
 In contrast, EN 301 893 v2.0 requires non-IEEE 802.11 conformant equipment to use a more conservative energy detection-only mechanism and threshold.

-The inclusion of the “802.11 exception” in EN 3091 893 is a strong recognition by ETSI BRAN that the hybrid preamble and energy detection mechanisms defined by the IEEE 802.11 standard are robust and proven methods of enabling fair sharing of the 5GHz band.
-The inclusion of the exception also minimises the risk of disrupting the immense socio-economic benefits that Wi-Fi has brought to the European and global communities since 1999.
+The inclusion of the dual threshold option in EN 301 893 is a strong recognition by ETSI BRAN that the hybrid preamble and energy detection mechanisms used by the IEEE 802.11 standard are robust and proven methods of enabling fair sharing of the 5GHz band.
+The continued inclusion of the dual threshold option also minimises the risk of disrupting the immense socio-economic benefits that Wi-Fi has brought to the European and global communities since about 2003.

-The “802.11 exception” in EN 3091 893 v2.0 has been drafted in such a way that it applies to existing IEEE 802.11a/n/ac based equipment.
+The dual threshold option in EN 301 893 v2.0 has been drafted in such a way that it applies to existing IEEE 802.11a/n/ac based equipment.
 However, it does not yet apply to IEEE 802.11ax equipment, which will be the basis of the next generation of Wi-Fi.
-This is perfectly reasonable because IEEE 802.11ax was not even at early draft stage when EN 3091 893 v2.0 was being developed.
+This is perfectly reasonable because IEEE 802.11ax was not even at early draft stage when EN 301 893 v2.0 was being developed.

 The IEEE 802.11 Working Group now understands that ETSI BRAN is planning to start a new effort in about July 2017 to revise EN 301 893 yet again.
 We understand two of the items that may be addressed in the revision process are of particular relevance to sharing of the 5GHz band: